OkeyShourovDAW/daw-consoleX/README.md

 #!The readme.md file by OKEY_shourov

+# Developer @OKEY_shourov
+# TYpe Consolex
+# DAW.CONSOLEX
+# Current Version~ Beta1.0.1
+# Previous Version~ Beta1.0
+# Software Type~ Beta1.0.1 (Pro)
+# checksum~ 8cbe2ac4e4f6f2fb9c189c82cbf90398    (YOU CAN CHECKOUT THIS CHECKSUM IF DOSEN'T MATCH WITH IS md5 hash then the software is fake)
+# Developer Code~ llpl100mprsBprqlOKEY_shourov202389
+# Serial_Product~ a040c88457f2177d899e4dbb26367069

+# New version of DAW.CONSOLEX beta1.0.1 with lot of security improvements and other features and bug fixes.READOUT whole readme.md

 This console is the most advance console ever after metasploit ....

-NOET: To avoid the Fake daw.consolex plz Do not download from other mirrors....
+# NOET: To avoid the Fake daw.consolex plz Do not download from other mirrors....

 It can make pentesting easy..